-The results demonstrate that with increasing concentration of mono-alcohol, the density of the foam depends on the number of carbon atoms in the alcohol (chain length) (Figures 41 and Figure 42).
+The results demonstrate that with increasing concentration of monoalcohol, the density of the foam depends on the number of carbon atoms in the alcohol (chain length) (Figures 42 and Figure 43).

-Figure 41: Densities of polyurethane foams as a function of mono-alcohol concentration.Figure 41 describes the densities of polyurethane foams as a function of mono-alcohol concentration, where the chain length from C1 to C4, independently of the chain type (straight or branched), the density of the foam decreases with the increasing concentration of the alcohol.
+Figure 42: Densities of polyurethane foams as a function of monoalcohol concentration.

+Figure 42 describes the densities of polyurethane foams as a function of monoalcohol concentration, with chain length from C1 to C4, regardless of chain type (straight or branched), the density of the foam decreases as the concentration of alcohol increases.
 In all cases, the density is lower than that of the reference foam ($84.9 \text{ kg} \cdot \text{m}^{-3}$).
 Among the tested alcohols, when methanol, ethanol, 1-propanol, 2-propanol, or 1-butanol were used in 0.2 pbw, the densities are similar ($81-82 \text{ kg} \cdot \text{m}^{-3}$).
-Besides the increased alcohol concentration, the density values start to decrease.
-At 2.0 pbw, the densities are lower by 82-90 % compared to the reference foam.
+Besides the alcohol concentration increases, the density values start to decrease.
+At 2.0 pbw, the densities are 82-90 % lower compared to the reference foam.

-In the case of 0.2 pbw isobutanol, tert-butanol (Figures 41), 1-hexanol, cyclohexanol, or 1octanol (Figures 42) the densities are in the range of 74-77 kg·m-3.
-Isobutanol and tert-butanol behave like the other butanol isomers, namely increasing their concentration results in decreased density, which, at 2.0 pbw corresponds to 75-80 % of the reference foam's density.
-Using 1-hexanol, cyclohexanol, or 1-octanol, an opposite trend can be seen: with increasing concentration the densities are also increasing, however, at 2.0 pbw the foams still have a lower density than that of the reference.
+In the case of 0.2 pbw isobutanol, tert-butanol (Figures 42), 1-hexanol, cyclohexanol, or 1octanol (Figures 43) the densities are in the range of 74-77 kg·m-3.
+Isobutanol and tert-butanol behave like the other butanol isomers, namely increasing their concentration leads to a decrease in density, which, at 2.0 pbw corresponds to 75-80 % of the density of the reference foam.
+When using 1-hexanol, cyclohexanol, or 1-octanol, an opposite trend is seen: as the concentration increase, the densities also increase, however, at 2.0 pbw the foams still have a lower density than that of the reference.

-Figure 42: Densities of polyurethane foams as a function of mono-alcohol concentration.
+Figure 43: Densities of polyurethane foams as a function of monoalcohol concentration c.

-c.
 Mechanical properties

-Table 7 presents the compressive strength and Young's modulus of the prepared polyurethane foams with different mono-alcohols at different concentrations.
+Table 7 presents the Young's modulus and the density of the prepared polyurethane foams with different monoalcohols at different concentrations (0.2, 0.5, 1.0, and 2.0).